matthewyang204/NotepadEE/README.md

 -----
 - Download latest dev source code from the Linux repository: https://github.com/matthewyang204/NotepadEE/tree/main/Linux
 - These binaries are next to the Windows binaries
+- Any Debian-based distro should work for building
-- Any GUI distro from the last 10-15 years should work for building from source and running binaries
+- Any GUI distro from the last 10-15 years should work for running binaries

 Linux build instructions:
 - Please clone the repo and cd into it